radical-cybertools/radical.owms/docs/source/tutorial/part1.rst

 Configuration
 =============
-TROY offers a powerful configuration subsystem that allows for the users to leverage the many functionalities it implements.
+RADICAL-OWMS offers a powerful configuration subsystem that allows for the users to leverage the many functionalities it implements.
 Most of the configuration parameters are set to sensible defaults so that the user has to set explicitly only those parameters for which no defaults can be provided: